 What is a survey disclaimer?

 A survey disclaimer is a way for researchers to reiterate their privacy policies and data security measures.
-You can let the survey takers know what they can expect after answering the questionnaire.
+After answering the questionnaire, you can let the survey takers know what they can expect.

 A survey disclaimer is a way to ensure that the participants know if their responses will be anonymous or used for any marketing purposes.
 Organizations can take this opportunity to let them know if their data will be shared with any third party.